traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

 !!! info "Types"
     - 14 Enumerated types, to be defined and standardized
         - eg a GPS stats message
-    - 1 Unstructured type, for testing
+    - 1 User-Defined type, for testing
     - 1 RESERVED type

 !!! info "See [Message Fields (Per-Type)](#message-fields-per-type) for more details"